decktra/model_sandbox/README.md

 An unique index on date/account_id is required to guarantee uniqueness and to search efficiently/fast: `t.index ["account_id", "date"], name: "index_balance_snapshots_on_account_id_and_date", unique: true`

-Service Objects
+## 1. Service Objects

-BalanceSnapshotService
+### BalanceSnapshotTaker

 This class is responsible for taking a balance snapshot on a given date.
+To achive this, it only has to get the previous date BalanceSnaphot and add/subsctract all debits/credits (entries) of that day

-This service could be run daily.
+This service could be run daily .

-PaymentService
+### PaymentSender

 This class is responsible for paying the user its available balance.
 Determining the Available balance, as mentioned before, is Account’s responsibility and depends on: